 - Homologation courses to complement the EE bachelor orientation with CS competences and the CS bachelor orientation with EE competences to create a multi-disciplinary basis for the core programme;

 - Elective courses (specialization courses) to address certain aspects or applications in more detail;

-- Internship; at least 45 EC should be obtained before starting the internship
+- Internship; at least 45 EC should be obtained before the start of the internship

 - Final Project; maximum of 10 EC unfinished courses is allowed before starting the final project.